Keyclic/eslint-config-keyclic/README.md

 # eslint-config-keyclic

-Common eslint rules/preferences by Keyclic.
+Common Eslint rules/preferences by Keyclic.
+Install all dependencies, now based on prettier.

 ## Install